akquinet/Play--Framework-Example--Library/README.md

 Running the application
 =======================
 First download the Play!
-Framework from [http://www.playframework.org/download] and install it by following the instructions from [http://www.playframework.org/documentation/1.2.1/install].
+Framework from [the download page](http://www.playframework.org/download) and install it by following the instructions from [the installation guide](http://www.playframework.org/documentation/1.2.1/install).

 Then, clone the repository and start the application: